BrettonYEGO/my-portfolio/README.md

 ## Creator -
 Bretton Yego
 # Installion Instructions
-Clone the project
+Clone the project .
-cd into the project folder
+cd into the project folder .
-go to live server
+go to live server.
 # languages used
 HTML
 CSS